COVID-19 Project Mons Belgium

 Maximina Kazetu

-She worked for MSF Zambia under the Kapiri Mposhi HIV/AIDS and Lusaka Cholera Project 2009 – 2011 and is a very active association member.
-She currently works for the Zambia Revenue Authority as an Inspector and appointed Change Manager for All Direct and Indirect Taxes Projects.
-She is a driven, committed and dedicated to any duty bestowed upon her and diligently work to the best of her ability.
+Maximina previously worked with MSF Zambia on the Kapiri Mposhi HIV/AIDS Project and the Lusaka Cholera Project between 2009 and 2011.
+She currently works for the Zambia Revenue Authority as an Inspector and has been appointed Change Manager for Direct and Indirect Taxes Projects.
+She is recognised for her commitment, diligence, and ability to execute responsibilities with professionalism and integrity.

 Yeukai Mashingaidze